safe-global/safe-transaction-service/README.md

 use the **web UI** please make sure by checking **Transaction Service API**, as sometimes it can be a cache delay in the **Safe Client Gateway** which is between web UI and **Safe Transaction Service**.
 - Asset transfers (ERC20/721) are missing from `all-transactions` or `transfers` endpoints.
-- You see in the logs errors about an owner cannot be removed or similar inconsistent errors when `worker-indexer` is processing decoded data.
+- You see error logs such as "Cannot remove owner" or similar inconsistent errors when `worker-indexer` is processing decoded data.

 There are multiple options for this.
 Connect to either `web` or `worker` instances.
 Running commands inside of `tmux` is recommended
 (installed by default):